AP6YC/ClusterValidityIndices.jl/docs/src/man/guide.md

 criterion_value = cvi.criterion_value
 ```

-> **Note**
->
+!!! note "Note"
-> Though this advanced usage is already done all at once with `get_cvi!`, one possible use of this advanced usage is saving computation.
+    Though this advanced usage is already done all at once with `get_cvi!`, one possible use of this advanced usage is saving computation.
-> For example, one might wish to update the CVI internal parameters incrementally each step with `param_inc!` but save the computation of the criterion value itself until it is required with `evaluate!`.
+    For example, one might wish to update the CVI internal parameters incrementally each step with `param_inc!` but save the computation of the criterion value itself until it is required with `evaluate!`.
-> In all other instances, it is recommended to utilize the public API with `get_cvi!`.
+    In all other instances, it is recommended to utilize the public API with `get_cvi!`.